fireship-io/fireship.io/hugo/content/lessons/ci-cd-with-google-cloud-build/index.md

 ### Create an .env file

 {{< box icon="hazard" class="box-red" >}}
-Do not share the contents of the `.env` file publically and do not commit it to your public source code.
+Do not share the contents of the `.env` file publicly and do not commit it to your public source code.
 It could be used to take destructive action on your project.
 {{< /box >}}

 Create a file named `.env` in the root of your project.
 It will used to manage the secret tokens (or API keys) required to build/deploy your code.
 Currently this is only Firebase, but it is likely you will use other APIs and will organize complexity down the road.